IMsumitkumar/python-basics-QnA/Functions.md

 It's also important to note that, when a function reaches a return statement, it immediately stops executing, so any code after the return statement will not be executed.

-###  How do you use the "lambda" function in Python?
+### Q:  How do you use the "lambda" function in Python?

 A lambda function is a small, anonymous function that can take any number of arguments but can only have one expression.
 It is defined using the lambda keyword, followed by the arguments and a colon, and the expression.
 For example,